Penify-dev/penify-docs/docs/what-is-penify.md

    - It can also be found through the GitHub Marketplace or by visiting the Penify website and selecting the option to install.

 3. **Initiate Installation**
-   - Click on the green ‘Install’ 🟢.
-This will redirect you to a page where you can choose where to install Penify.

     ![Penify Installation](../public/images/github-app-install.png)